burlachenkok/exploring-python3/python3-note.md

 strace python -c "import numpy" 2>&1 | grep .so | grep blas
 ```

 The `strace` by itself outputs the name of called system functions with arguments.
 String arguments are displayed in human readable form, bitwise flags sometimes are printed as integer constants, sometimes as named constants.
 Each line ends up with the `=` sign in output (by default output stream for `strace` is stderr).
 After the equal sign, there is a return code.
-The code `0` means that all is okay with the competition of the function.
+The code `0` means that all is okay with the completition of the function.

 Next some statistics of system calls can be obtained via utilizing `-c` flags of `strace`:
 ```bash
 strace -c python -c "import numpy" 2>&1
 ```

+The statistics include:
-The statistics include: the number of errors from system call, number of calls of specific system call, spend seconds for all system calls of a specific type, and the percentage of all time budget spent for all system call for this call.
+* The number of errors from system call.
+* Number of calls of specific system call.
+* Spend seconds for all system calls of a specific type.
+* Oercentage of all time budget spent for all system call for this call.

 Once I have identified that `import numpy` loads the following shared library `/usr/lib/x86_64-linux-gnu/libblas.so.3` I can make several things: